Kevin is ranked as a leading junior in both fraud and business and regulatory crime by the Legal 500 directory 2016.

 In recent years, the Maritime and Coastguard Agency have brought prosecutions alleging that divers have taken items from wrecks and not complied with their obligations to report those finds to Her Majesty’s Receiver of Wreck.

 As well as representing defendants in such cases, Kevin regularly gives advice to individuals and to diving clubs as to their responsibilities in this complex area of law which is being increasingly prosecuted.

 Kevin has been instructed to represent a number of clients in relation to FX fixing investigations and LIBOR rigging allegations; including investigations by the FCA and the DOJ.

 His acknowledged expertise comes from a successful career in banking before joining 2 Bedford Row.
-For over 15 years he worked in dealing rooms as an FX trader and in senior managerial positions in several investment banks including Bank of America and The Bank of New York.
+For over 15 years he worked in dealing rooms as an FX trader and in senior managerial positions in several investment banks.

 That highly specialised experience has led to him being recognised by professional and lay clients as often the first counsel of choice in this area of law.